anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

 ### Domain-dependent definitions

-Below we give the definitions of composite event definitions that express long-term behaviour patterns of interest.
+Below we give the definitions of composite event definitions that express long-term behavior patterns of interest.
 We assume that we know the weight values (e.g., expert knowledge or we have performed weight learning).
 For simplicity and compactness, we only present the definitions of *moving* and *meeting*.